 To Prepare Mung Bean Sprouts

-Remove the “hair” from the bean sprouts, which is the root.
+Remove the “hair” from the bean sprouts tip.
 This step is optional, but removing it will create a nicer looking dish with better texture.
-If you don’t have time, you can leave the hair on as it is edible.
+If you do not have time, you can leave the hair on as it is edible.

 Rinse the bean sprouts under cold water and soak them in water for 5 minutes.
 Drain, leaving the bean sprouts in the colander for 30 minutes to get rid of most of the water on the bean sprout.